wp-plugins/rssphoto/readme.txt

 Some feeds have thumbnails in a `description` tag instead of the `content` tag.
 In the Widget settings, change "Pull image from" to
 Description and see if it makes a difference.

+= I can't seem to get thumbnails larger than X by Y pixels =

+Check to make sure the photos in your feed are larger than X by Y pixels - RSSPhoto uses the image actually embedded in the feed to generate locally cached thumbnails.

 == Screenshots ==